How to Implement an LMS, Part 6: Roll-out Planning and Configuration

 Implementation Strategy and Timeline

-Depending on the size of your company, you may roll out the LMS implementation in a particular sequence among your different departments or units.
+Depending on the size of your company, you may roll out the Learning Management System implementation in a particular sequence among your different departments or units.
 This bears some careful thought and discussion among the members of the team.
 Don’t choose the most resistant areas for first implementations!
 You want to gain some early wins and have those people talking about how great the new system is.
 Come to a consensus about who’s going to be on-boarded into the new system first and why.
 It’s typical for each person on the team to take ownership of some particular aspect of the LMS for administrative purposes.
 Such areas might include installation/testing, training on the new system, content creation/management, reporting/data, marketing/communication, and so on.
 You want to distribute the different responsibilities identified as evenly and widely as possible among team members in order to keep all aspects moving forward in a timely and efficient manner.
 Make your timelines very clear in terms of what is supposed to happen by when and by whom.
 Responsibility and accountability need to be clearly assigned so there is no room for doubt.
 Make sure you build in time for problem-solving when issues and challenges arise, as they inevitably will.
 Fluid and flexible is the name of this game.
 As a general rule of thumb, on-premise implementations can take anywhere from 6-9 months while cloud-based implementation range from 3-9 months (obviously dependent on the size of your company).

 You’ll need to make a host of different configuration decisions related to your data and operations, as well as the system’s functionality and capabilities, such as the following: